zach-adams/hgv-deploy-basic/README.md

 This Ansible Playbook is designed to setup a [Mercury-Like](https://github.com/wpengine/hgv/) environment on a Production server without the configuration hassle.
 This playbook was forked from [WPEngine's Mercury Vagrant](https://github.com/wpengine/hgv/).

+Essentially this server setup is a LEMP server except it runs HHVM by default instead of PHP-FPM.

 *Note: Remeber not to run weird scripts on your server as root without reviewing them first.
 Please review this playbook to ensure I'm not installing malicious software.*

 This Playbook will setup: